 Professional tone: Your letter should be written professionally and free of errors.
 Consider having a teacher or mentor review your letter before you send it.

-Timely submission: Make sure to submit your letter of continuing interest in a timely manner, preferably within a few weeks of being waitlisted.
+Timely submission: Make sure to submit your letter of continuing interest in a timely manner, preferably within a few weeks of being deferred or waitlisted.
 This shows the admissions committee that you are actively engaged and committed to attending the college.

 Conclusion + Next Steps